UT-EE-Mobile-App-Development/tartu-explorer/README.md

 ## Data Model and Local Storage

 Tartu Explorer uses a **local Room database** to store all gameplay-related data persistently on the device.
-The database is designed around several key entities that represent the structure of the game world and the player’s progress:
+The database is designed around several key entities that represent the structure of the game and the player’s progress:

 - **AdventureEntity** – defines each adventure with a title, description, difficulty, and estimated duration.
-- **QuestEntity** – represents a single location or step within an adventure, including GPS coordinates and a target radius.
+- **QuestEntity** – represents a single location (step) within an adventure, including GPS coordinates and a target radius.
 - **HintEntity** – stores optional hints (text or image) for each quest.
-- **PlayerEntity** – tracks player information such as name, completed quests, total steps, and experience points.
+- **PlayerEntity** – tracks player information such as name (and some basic statistics and experience points)
 - **AdventureSessionEntity** – logs each play session, linking a player to an adventure, including start and completion times.
 - **QuestAttemptEntity** – stores attempts for each quest, tracking success and duration.
 - **HintUsageEntity** – records when and which hints were used during an attempt.